 Flower hat jellies live in the shallow coastal waters of the Atlantic Ocean and Pacific oceans at depths of up to 180 feet.
 During the day, they remain close to the sea floor.
 They float to the water surface at night to forage for food.

 Flower hat jellyfish sting is so painful that they leave you with a bright red rash.
 Usually, they are solitary hunters, but they can be very harmful when they form blooms.
-Not only do they hurt fishing, but they can also clog power plant ducts.
+Not only does this type of jellyfish hurt fishing, but they can also clog power plant ducts.
 They can even sting a human to death.

 This jellyfish is also called the white-spotted jellyfish, the floating bell, or the brown jellyfish.
 They are native to the western pacific ocean but have invaded waters elsewhere.